 Let’s face it, there are very few of us who enjoy the idea of spending our birthdays completely alone.
 Even the most introverted and solo-happy among us have been taught to seek out company for at least part of this milestone day.
 The birthday blues are real.
 We are so used to the idea of birthdays surrounded by other people that it can be hard to imagine spending it by ourselves – let alone enjoying it!

-The national lockdown in the UK started just after my birthday in March this year – plans were cancelled, and I spent most of the day alone.
+The national lockdown in the UK started just after my birthday – plans were cancelled, and I spent most of the day alone.
 Since Covid hit, we’ve had a lot of questions at the Project from people who – through choice or circumstance – are looking ahead to a solo birthday.
 So as always, we’ve gathered up everyone’s experience & put together our top tips for how to do it as well as you possibly can – including the gritty stuff.
 Here are five steps to a surprisingly happy solo birthday…

 - Decide what kind of day you want before you get there – and make a plan

 There are no guarantees in life, but ‘just seeing’ how the day goes will drastically reduce the chances of you having a happy solo birthday.
 Why?
 Because leaving it up to chance introduces all kinds of variables which you can’t control.
 If you wake up and realise you don’t feel like spending your birthday working, then it’s probably too late to do anything about it.
 If you decide you want to stay in and don’t have any food in the house, then you’ll probably have to go out (unless you live on takeaway).
 If you want to go out and haven’t booked anything, then you might have the opposite problem!
 All of this will feel frustrating – and if you’re already worried about spending your birthday alone, then this won’t help.